SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 * Lean I/O interface.[^io]
 * Supplementary compressed stack.[^stack]

-[^gc]: Planned to be made interruptible to some degree.
+[^gc]: Planned to be made interruptible to some degree, optionally truly interruptible providing a copying garbage collector.
-[^io]: Instead of providing a file number for each I/O operation an input and/or output channel must be selected beforehand, bridging the gap between plain standard I/O and multi-stream handling without making the API more complex from the start,  allowing the program to operate in maximally constrained environments.
+[^io]: Instead of providing a file number for each I/O operation an input and/or output channel must be selected beforehand, bridging the gap between plain standard I/O and multi-stream handling without making the API more complex from the start, supporting operation in maximally constrained environments.
 [^stack]: It holds byte-sized tags instead of larger return addresses.
 Also to support architectures with limited CPU stacks, like those with MOS-6502 CPUs.